ZYenGroupLimited/Geognomo/README.md

 ## About Geognomo Geocoding project

-**Z/Yen** presents four geocoding system as open source for further advancement of algorithm and it's proper and optimized implementation. **Geognomo** itself is a **Django** web application and is integrated with **google map api** to display and work with maps in front-end.
+**Z/Yen** presents four geocoding system as open source for further advancement of algorithm and its proper and optimized implementation. **Geognomo** itself is a **Django** web application and is integrated with **google map api** to display and work with maps in front-end.
 The open source code acts as basic back-end code which generated all the details required to display it in any front-end of your choice.